 Drapery and Curtains vs. Shades and Blinds

 There is a classic quality to curtains and drapery that is unmatched.
-For sliding doors that do not see heavy use, curtains and drapery can provide a stunning addition to your home décor.
+For patio doors that do not see heavy use, curtains and drapery can provide a stunning addition to your home décor.
 For applications where the doorway sees heavier traffic, blinds and cellular shades excel.
 Cellular shades’ compact structure and overall simplicity keep them out of the way of people passing in and out of the doorway.
 Your Graber design expert can give you the advantages and disadvantages of the different options based on how—and how often—you use your door.

 Amount of Use and Location

-Sliding-glass doors need to move.
+Patio doors need to move.
 You might open your sliding door several times a day—or only once a week.
 Is your door the only exit to the backyard?
 Do you only open the door occasionally during the summer months?
 Take traffic and use into consideration when selecting window treatments.
 Moving a set of sliding panels or vertical blinds several times a day might be an easy solution for you.
 You might also consider shutters set in sturdy tracks.
 Is your sliding door seldom or never opened?
 Natural drapes or traditional curtains and drapery might provide the combination or light filtering and aesthetic appeal that you’re looking for.

 In many homes, sliding doors are the focal point of the room.
 In fact, these wide windows might provide the best views and sunlight in the entire home.
 Many homeowners choose light filtering fabrics and treatments that take advantage of that light but also cut down on the heat that comes along with all that sunshine.
 Every window treatment provides some light protection and insulation, but cellular shades really excel in this category, as do conventional curtains and drapery.
 In entertainment rooms, where glare is an important consideration, sliding panels and vertical blinds can be customized in a variety of opacities to allow the right combination of light filtering and glare control.

-Some sliding-glass doors act almost exclusively as windows, while some are primary points of access to and from the home.
+Some sliding or patio doors act almost exclusively as windows, while some are primary points of access to and from the home.
 For these highly used doors—especially doors which might be used by both people familiar and unfamiliar with your home—cordless controls are a wise choice.
 For example, a wand-controlled set of vertical blinds or sliding panels needs no explanation and can feel quite intuitive.
 However, navigating a set of luxurious curtains and drapes might present a challenge.
 Ask your Graber design expert for control options that make accessing your sliding door easy.

 Window Treatments that Open in the Same Direction as the Door